 c.
 A take-home written exam based on material that covers the student's research specialization, composed in a one-week period.
 Each student chooses a question from a set of questions developed by faculty and addresses it in a double-spaced 20-page essay.
 Two readers, including the advisor, will normally grade the take-home exams, but a third reader will be employed if a tie-breaker is needed.

-FOURTH COMP: Defense of Dissertation Proposal (Anth 021)
+THIRD COMP: Defense of Dissertation Proposal (Anth 021)

 Note that passage of each comprehensive exam (for MA or PhD) requires completion of the "Comprehensive Completion Form".
-Students must pay a $25 fee at the Office of Students Accounts for each completed examination.

 NOTE, in conclusion: